 - Three credits in Renaissance/medieval literature (includes Chaucer or Shakespeare)

 - Fifteen credits of other upper-level English courses (such as ENGL 4241, 4351, 3991, 4231, 3291)

 - Three credits of Directed Studies (ENGL 4991)

 - 15 credits of upper-level elective courses

 - 45 credits of lower- or upper-level elective courses

 A directed studies course consists of concentrated study of a topic you select in consultation with your Open Learning Faculty Member.
-Directed studies is open to you if you have fulfilled the general education and lower-level requirements and have completed at least 15 credits of upper-level requirements in your major.
+Directed studies is open to you if you have fulfilled the breadth and lower-level requirements and have completed at least 15 credits of upper-level requirements in your major.

 Registration procedures differ for directed studies, so it is essential that you consult your program advisor before you register in a directed studies course.